 If the condensation gets inside your walls or attic space that could lead to mildew, mold and rot, which we know isn’t safe or healthy.
 If the moisture and rot gets into structure, you’re looking at big problems.
 That’s why you need an efficient air exchange system.
 HRV units exchange indoor air with fresh outdoor air, and as the indoor air goes out it pre-heats the fresh air coming in.

-Don’t Underestimate Your Exhaust Fans
+Managing Humidity With Your Exhaust Fans

 Your kitchen and bathroom exhaust fans work to keep moisture from building up in these heavy use spaces – and that keeps the mold away.
 Have you checked your exhaust fans lately to make sure they’re in proper working order?
 When I check my exhaust fans I like to do the tissue test.
 It’s simple to perform, just turn on the exhaust fan and hold a tissue against it.
 You want to see that the fan is strong enough to hold the tissue in place.
 If it can, your fan is probably in good shape.